-Mr. Arraou has received the Premio a la Excelencia Internacional Luca Pacioli de la Asociacion InterAmericana de Contabilidad, la AIC, award and the honorific title Miembro de Mérito of the Consejo General de Colegios de Economistas de España.
-He was also decorated by the Minister of Budget, Cazeneuve, with the Ordre National du Mérite in 2013 and by the Minister of the Economy, Macron, with the Légion d’Honneur in 2016.
+Mr. Arraou has received the Premio a la Excelencia Internacional Luca Pacioli de la Asociacion InterAmericana de Contabilidad award and the honorific title Miembro de Mérito of the Consejo General de Colegios de Economistas de España.
+He was also decorated by the French Minister of Budget with the Ordre National du Mérite in 2013 and by the Minister of the Economy with the Légion d’Honneur in 2016.

 Mr. Arraou has been published in many professional publications and in 2016 published his book, The Digital Economy and the Certified Public Accountant, prefaced by Emmanuel Macron.